JosephFoley89/SmallBusinessSuite/README.md

 #### Basic Reporting
 - Monthly Balance Information
 - Expense, Revenue, Shift records
+- Reporting can be expanded through an ODBC connection to PowerBI or Tableau

 #### Basic Payroll
 Payroll is manually run on periods that are one week long starting and ending on Friday.
 All shifts in the period for which payroll is ran are gathered and payment records are generated.
 The software does not send cheques, but allows for the user to determine who to send cheques to and in what amounts.